Thales-research-institute/DeepmRNALoc/README.md

 If you find this repository useful in your research, please consider citing the Github:<br/>
 https://github.com/Thales-research-institute/DeepmRNALoc<br/>

-Paper is waiting for being published!
+We are waiting for the paper involving DeepmRNALoc to be published.

 ## Contact
 If you have any questions, feel free to contact Thales research institute through Email (Thales_research@163.com) or Github issues.
 Pull requests are highly welcomed!